borglab/gtsam/matlab/README-gtsam-toolbox.md

 ```sh
 export LD_PRELOAD=/usr/lib/x86_64-linux-gnu/libstdc++.so.6:/usr/lib/x86_64-linux-gnu/libprotobuf.so.9
 ```
-before you run Matlab, or write this line in your `$HOME/.bashrc` so you don't have to type everytime before start Matlab.
-This mainly happens if you have GCC >= 5 and newer version Matlab like R2017a.
+before you run MATLAB.

+This mainly happens if you have GCC >= 5 and newer version MATLAB like R2017a.

 ## Trying out the examples